 In case the TLS endpoint profile disables renegotiation, the MG shall never initiate a renegotiation.
 If receiving a renegotiation request from the remote TLS endpoint, the MG shall respond with a TLS no_renegotiation alert, as defined by the procedure that is applicable by the negotiated TLS version.

 If renegotiation shall be supported, the MG shall accept and process a renegotiation request from the remote TLS endpoint.
 The initiation of the renegotiation procedure by the MG depends on the value of the Renegotiation Period property.
 If this property set to value "0", no renegotiation shall be initiated.
 If set to any other non-zero value, a timer with the duration of the Renegotiation Period is started each time a TLS handshake completed successfully.
 On expiration of the timer the MG shall trigger the renegotiation as defined by the procedure that is applicable by the negotiated TLS version.
 In case the MG receives a trigger for the renegotiation from the remote TLS endpoint while this timer is running, the MG shall cancel and restart this timer.

-{Editor's note (2012-09 meeting): Current assumption is that no explicit MGC control of the renegotiation is required, e.g. trigger renegotiation through a signal.
-However, to be considered: "If the MGC provides the property tlscn/rp, then the MG will use this value instead of the provisioned default TLD Domain profile's "rp" value }
+10.6.7 Auditing the actual TLS configuration (TLS endpoint profile)

+The actual agreed TLS configuration between the local and remote TLS endpoint referes to the current value settings of a TLS endpoint profile and may be audited by the MGC via an AuditValue procedure.
+Such kind of auditing shall be limited on non-Root termination level.